ADL CLI

 - CI/CD Generation - GitHub Actions workflows with semantic-release CD pipelines

-- Cloud Deployment - Kubernetes manifests and Google Cloud Run deployment
+- Cloud Deployment - Kubernetes manifests, Google Cloud Run, and Vercel deployment

 - Sandbox Environments - Flox and DevContainer support for isolated development